exiinuh/FrameFab/README.md

 >     $ cd build
 >     $ cmake .. (/path/to/FrameFab)
 >     $ make -j4

+- Then start the program
+>     $ ./framefab

 ## 3. FrameFab instructions
 1. Read a .obj file into **FrameFab**.